 M.A., Asian Studies, University of California, Berkeley, 1980

 A.B., Oriental Languages, University of California, Berkeley, 1975

 The Gods Left First: The Captivity and Repatriation of Japanese POWs in Northeast Asia, 1945-1956 (UC Press, 2013).

-The Social Sciences in Modern Japan: The Marxian and Modernist Traditions.
-University of California Press, 2004; paperback edition, 2007; Japanese translation: Kindai Nihon no shakai kagaku—Maruyama Masao to Uno Kôzô no shatei, 2007 (NTT Shuppan).
+The Social Sciences in Modern Japan: The Marxian and Modernist Traditions (UC Press, 2004; paperback edition, 2007); Japanese translation: Kindai Nihon no shakai kagaku—Maruyama Masao to Uno Kôzô no shatei (NTT Shuppan, 2007).

-State and Intellectual in Imperial Japan: The Public Man in Crisis.
-Berkeley and Los Angeles: University of California Press, 1988; paperback edition, 1991.
-(Japanese translation: Nanbara Shigeru to Hasegawa Nyozekan: Kokka to chishikijin; Maruyama Masao no futari no shi (Minerva Shobô, 1995).
+State and Intellectual in Imperial Japan: The Public Man in Crisis (UC Press, 1988; paperback edition, 1991); Japanese translation: Nanbara Shigeru to Hasegawa Nyozekan: Kokka to chishikijin; Maruyama Masao no futari no shi (Minerva Shobô, 1995).